 Sonu Nigam’s tweet on use of loud speakers for Azaan created quite a storm on twitter.
-But it is a well-known fact that rules restricting the use of loud speakers are rarely followed in India.
+But it is a well-known fact that rules restricting the use of loud speakers at most religious places are rarely followed in India.

-Singer Sonu Nigam’s tweet about being woken by the Azaan every morning calling it forced religiousness created quite a storm on twitter.
+Singer Sonu Nigam’s tweet recently about being woken by the Azaan every morning calling it forced religiousness created quite a storm on twitter.
 While a lot of people supported him, a few others spoke about the inconvenience caused by the noise generated during the celebration of Hindu festivals also.
-Whichever side people take on this issue; it is pretty clear that the existing rules regarding the use of loud speakers at public places (including religious places) are rarely followed.
+Whichever side people take on this issue; there is enough evidence to prove that the existing rules regarding the use of loud speakers at public places (including religious places) are rarely followed.

 What is the rule on the use of Loud Speakers?

 Under the Environment (Protection) Act, 1986, the Government of India came up with Noise Pollution (Control and Regulation) Rules in the year 2000 that were amended a few times later.
 Section 5 of these rules lay down the restrictions on the use of loud speakers, public address systems and sound producing instruments.

 These rules lay down the following five restrictions on the use of loud speakers and other sound producing instruments.

 The important among these rules are the following

 - A loud speaker cannot be used without written permission from the authority designated by the government and cannot be used at night time (between 10pm and 6am)

 - The government can permit the use of loud speakers between 10pm and 12am midnight during any religious or festive occasion only for a limited duration of up to 15 days in each calendar year.
 It also mandates that the state as a whole would be considered as a unit and the respective state government has to specify the 15 days in advance when this exemption would apply.

 Even when loud speakers are used after obtaining permission, the noise standards as specified in the rules have to be followed.